Patent Pariah Or Patent Power

 Another alternative for Huawei is to give due credit to inventors in company advertisements.
 Spotlighting company inventors in advertisements and allowing them to become the face of the company’s innovation will only help to improve public perception of Huawei.
 Along with it, Huawei may even be able to vent off its frustration on the challenges faced in the current patent regime of the United States.

 Over the years, Huawei has invested a lot of resources and has built up a portfolio of more than 10,000 patents.
 The recent attitude of the US is an indication for Huawei to start taking countermeasures in order to safeguard its interests in the US.
 Although approaching the Courts against the Amendment of the National Defence Authorisation Act as unconstitutional, Huawei must take proactive measures that not only employ its patents to good use but also work towards improving its image in the market.

 3.2 Way forward

-As the US China trade war drags on, and as tariffs keep on piling on either sides, Huawei and other Chinese corporations must work towards protecting their interests.
-Leaders from both the ends should come together and international conventions should not be bypassed by taking aid of legislature.
+As the US-China trade war drags on, and as tariffs keep on piling on either side, Huawei and other Chinese corporations must work towards protecting their interests.
+Leaders from both ends should come together and international conventions should not be bypassed by taking aid of the legislature.
 Instead, being the two economic superpowers of the West and the East respectively, they must act in a responsible manner and act as a check and balance to each other.
 International commitments must be respected at all costs.

 Author: Madhur Tulsiani, student of Rajiv Gandhi School of Intellectual Property Law, IIT Kharagpur, legal Intern at Global Patent Filing.
 In case of any queries please contact/write back to us at firstname.lastname@example.org.